 Contributor: Susan Entriken, Eating Disorder Hope valued community member

-Recovery…, such a complex word that can look very different for each of us recovering from eating disorders, yet is the hope for all of us suffering from eating disorders.
+Recovery…, such a complex word that can look very different for each of us recovering from eating disorders, yet it is the hope for all of us suffering from eating disorders.
 However, hope, and thus, recovery, can be hard to find.

 For me, my recovery from anorexia would not have looked as hopeful if it wasn’t for one word…, faith.
 My faith became my cornerstone that I built my recovery on, and what pulled me from the pit into the light.